 According to Crabbe, films have become much more violent than they were in the past.
 Most of that violence is aimed at women.
 A content analysis of the fifty most popular porn films found that 88% of scenes included acts of physical aggression against women.
 48% included verbal aggression.
 Our teens are internalising these messages.

 Some people say that ‘This is fantasy and nobody believes it’s real’.
 That simply isn’t true of a young, developing, inexperienced mind.
 Many children and teens think it is real.
 Why wouldn’t they?
 Unless we tell them that sex in pornography is just a performance.

 Pornography is also associated with unsafe sexual health practices such as not using condoms and unsafe anal and vaginal sex.”
-(2017)
+(The Australian Institute of Family Studies 2017)

-Researcher and advocate for girls, Melinda Tankard-Reist has written a book called, Big Porn Inc. She tells us that many young girls are allowing themselves to be treated disrespectfully in their early sexual experiences because that is what they have seen on screen.
+Researcher and advocate for girls, Melinda Tankard-Reist is the author of, Big Porn Inc. She tells us that many young girls are allowing themselves to be treated disrespectfully in their early sexual experiences because that is what they have seen on screen.
 They don’t understand why it hurts so much or why they feel so violated when the women in porn seem to enjoy it.

 The messages are confusing for boys too.
 When they try things they’ve seen in films it goes badly.
 Their partner might be in pain and distressed, leaving a boy confused and upset.
 They don’t set out to hurt their partners.
 There are no demons here, just poorly educated kids.

 We assume that people understand the rules of sexual relationships, but they don’t.
 The #metoo movement shows us just how important it is to teach kids about consent and respect.
 It isn’t good enough to assume consent when someone doesn’t say no. There needs to be ‘enthusiastic consent’.
 Both parties need to say ‘yes’.
 The absence of ‘no’ does not mean ‘yes’.